Secbez Docs

 1. Create your account

 Sign up at secbez.com using your GitHub account.
-Secbez uses GitHub for authentication — no separate password needed.
+Secbez uses GitHub for authentication — no separate password.

 2. Install the GitHub App

-After signing in, you'll be prompted to install the Secbez GitHub App on your GitHub account or organization:
+After signing in, you are prompted to install the Secbez GitHub App on your GitHub account or organization:

-2. Choose which repositories to grant access to (you can select all or specific repos)
+2. Choose which repositories to grant access to (all, or a specific selection).

-Secbez needs read access to your code and write access to create check runs on pull requests.
+Secbez needs read access to your code, pull requests, and metadata, plus write access to post Check Run results on pull requests.
+It never pushes commits or modifies branches.

 3. Run your first scan